In India, they would take away my passport for criticizing the system, says the Indian director Apoorva Satish

 When we started screening the film, it was “just” a coming-of-age and first-period film.
-But over time we realized that the topic is much bigger.
-In connection with sports and Simone Biles, the mental health of female athletes is addressed, there was the case of the athlete Cimanouska, who refused to return to Belarus from Tokyo… These are topics that are close to our film because my film is about how gender – that being a woman limits your freedom to do what you want.
-It tells about the first menstruation, about a girl who becomes a woman, but at the same time, she is about a swimmer who cannot swim.
+But over time we realized that the story covers other aspects of contemporary life.
+In connection with sports and Simone Biles, the mental health of female athletes is addressed.
+And there was the case of the athlete Cimanouska, who refused to return to Belarus from Tokyo.
+These are issues reflected in our film, because it’s about how gender – being a woman – limits your freedom.
+It addresses first menstruation, about a girl who becomes a woman – but at the same time, it’s about a swimmer who cannot swim.

 After the screenings, people wrote to me about how much they liked the film, how deeply it touched them — these were reactions from Turkey, from Iran… from countries where women have a very difficult life.
 And the movie also resonated with my friends who are trans.

 How was the acceptance of the film in India?